chart21/Verification-of-Outsourced-Object-Detection/README.md

 1. Merkle Tree is built on responses unequal to responses of the Verifier
 2. Contractor output and Verifier sample are not equal

-By changing **parameters.py** you can modify the thresholds of QOE violations.
+By changing **parameters.py** you can modify the thresholds of QoE violations.

 ## Getting Started